8LWXpg/RegExHotstring/README.md

 # RegExHotstrings

-provide RegEx in hotstring triggering
+Provide RegEx in hotstring triggering via ImputHook.

-use space to trigger RegExHotstring
+Use space to trigger RegExHotstring.

 ## code usage